What is a Cracked iPad Screen?

 Finally, if your iPad is exceptionally new, check the warranty.
 Sometimes small cracks like there are grounds for a quick trade-in, as long as you make sure that the fine print approves it.
 If you’ve paid for AppleCare, then this process is even more straightforward.
 Call an Apple Store and ask about it if you want to get a technician’s opinion as well.

-You won’t be charged less for fixing a few cracks compared to a completely damaged screen.
+By Fix My Gadget professionals, you won’t be charged less for fixing a few cracks compared to a completely damaged screen.
 So it’s still smart to wait for a while and see what happens with the screen.
-You could easily get several more months of a solid performance from it.
+You could easily get several more months of solid performance from it.
 If the cracks stop and aren’t that bad, you could get more than a year!

 3. Cracks that Reach From One Side to the Other